wisniewskikr/chrisblog-it-java-regular/stream/java-stream-12-findfirst/Readme.md

 ##### Goal

-In Java, you can use the **Stream.min()** method to find the minimum element in a stream based on a specified comparator.
+In Java, **Stream.findFirst()** is a terminal operation that returns an Optional describing the first element of a stream, or an empty Optional if the stream is empty.

 ##### Functional Interface